Factory Method: Motivation

 The factory method pattern is an object-oriented creational design pattern to implement the concept of factories and deals with the problem of creating objects without specifying the exact class of object that will be created.

 The essence of this pattern is to define an interface for creating an object and allow the classes that implement the interface decide which class to instantiate.

 The Factory method lets a class defer instantiation to subclasses.

+Creating an object often requires complex processes not appropriate to include within a composing object.
 The object's creation may lead to a significant duplication of code and may require information not accessible to the composing object.